sel4devkit/sel4devkit-manual/src/src/install_and_configure/main.md

 ## Host setup

-Lists the applications needed on the host machine
+Lists the applications needed on the host machine.

 ## Build Environment Setup

-Explains how to install and configure the docker environment
+Explains how to install and configure the docker environment.

 ## Target setup

-Explains how to set up the maaxboard
+Explains how to set up the maaxboard.

 ## Bootloader setup

-Explains how to build and flash U-Boot onto the maaxboard
+Explains how to build and flash U-Boot onto the maaxboard.